Despite a brief existence, Amazon Prime Day has made a tremendous impact since its inception.

 Prime Day 2020

 Better late than never, Amazon Prime Day kicks off today in place of the regular mid-July date due to complications resulting from the worldwide coronavirus pandemic.

 More than ever, Amazon has emphasized the commitment to helping small businesses as they continue to recover from the unforeseen consequences of COVID-19.
 Amazon has offered $10 credit to use on Prime Day when members spend at least $10 on items sold by select small businesses within the platform.

-Prime Day 2020 is poised to be yet another enormous worldwide sales event.
+Prime Day 2020 will surely be yet another enormous worldwide sales event.
 The mid-October start date will undoubtedly be interesting to see how it stacks up with the usual July deals.
 Industry experts forecast Prime Day 2020 to crush the competition yet again.

 Prime Day taking place so close to Black Friday will undoubtedly steal some of the thunder from Black Friday and Cyber Monday, and has the potential to change what we know of the holiday shopping season.

 As traditional retailers face struggles presented by COVID-19, ecommerce appears poised to dominate this holiday season.
 With an extended shopping void due to the delayed Prime Day, the appetite for deals could be at an all-time high.